dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2029: National pride hinges on shared identity.
+### T2029: National pride stems from distinct and unified identity.

 |Support|
 |---|